0xluk3/vulnerable-http-headers/3-ruby-rails/README.md

-# TITLE OF VULN
+# 3. File Content Disclosure on Rails
 ## Subtitle / what it does
-Ruby on Rails - arbitrary file read. \
+Ruby on Rails - arbitrary file read aka CVE-2019-5418. \
 Also check its "child" vulnerability not related to Headers.
 The file read might lead to code execution.
 Reference: https://github.com/knqyf263/CVE-2019-5420

 ### Clear any existing containers